 Macau seeks to be the best in many fields and often succeeds in many areas.
-Just to be clear, we are not just talking about being the best in the gambling industry!
+To be clear, we are not just talking about being the best in the gambling industry.
 While there are certainly hundreds of reasons to put Macau on your travel wish list, here we describe some features that are not as commonly known.
 Read on to find 10 things that you can only experience in Macau and turn them into reasons to visit!

 The blend of ancient Chinese temples, majestic Catholic churches, and modern monumental architecture forms the distinctive face of the city.
 Countless international restaurants, local Asian eateries, and Portuguese family-style dining spots give Macau its unique flavor.
 Newcomers from different corners of the world always bring something new to the table, making Macau more diverse and even more culturally rich.

 Macanese cuisine is believed to be the first fusion cuisine ever.
 Moreover, the city now proudly holds the status of Creative City of Gastronomy awarded by UNESCO.
-It is a cuisine that is not that well-known abroad with dishes like minchi and African Chicken not easy to be found somewhere else but Macau.
-So if you are a foodie and enjoy adding flavors to your palate, Macanese cuisine is not to be missed.
+It is a cuisine that is not that well-known abroad with dishes like minchi and African chicken not easy to be found somewhere else but Macau.
+So if you are a foodie and enjoy adding flavors to your palate, Macanese cuisine should be the top reason to visit Macau.
 Absorbing culinary traditions of China, Portugal and its former colonies throughout centuries, Macanese food has become an integral part of the local heritage.
 Not to mention, it is absolutely delicious and goes perfectly with some Portuguese wine which you can be found aplenty in Macau.

 World’s Highest Bungee Jump Facility

 This attraction is not for the faint-hearted but if adrenaline is your drug, pack your bags and head to the Macau Tower where this 233-meter bungee jump spot is.
-The drop is at the speed of up to 200 kilometers per hour so this is definitely for the brave and committed.
+Notably, AJ Hackett Macau Tower holds the Guinness World Record as the highest bungee jump commercial facility!
+The drop is at the speed of up to 120 kilometers per hour so this is definitely for the brave and committed.
 This plunge sounds more extreme than gambling your yearly salary in one of the casinos, right?
-If it doesn’t make your heart beat fast, we don’t know what will.
+If it doesn’t make your heart beat fast, we don’t know what will!

 The Largest Casino in the World

 Las Vegas might have the original Venetian casino, however, the one in Macau is the largest in the world.
-Opened in 2007, the Venetian Macau resort has a casino floor of more than 51 thousand square meters, with 3,400 slot machines and 870 gambling tables.
-Macau is not just about casinos, but one simply doesn’t travel here and avoid them.
+Opened in 2007, The Venetian Macao resort has a casino floor of more than 51 thousand square meters, with 3,400 slot machines and 870 gambling tables.
+Of course, Macau is not just about casinos, but one simply doesn’t travel here and avoid them.
 So if you are thinking about trying your luck, might as well go big or go home!

 World’s Highest Resolution Planetarium